How I treat Logo

 • Hemogram

 • Pseudoelliptocytes (Artifacts during smear preparation)- They are seen only near the tail.
-Long axis of all pseudo elliptocytes are parallel.
+Long axes of all pseudo elliptocytes are parallel.

 • Reticulocyte count – Mild elevation – >4%